-ORIGIN OF POLICY: Academic Affairs

-QUESTIONS REGARDING POLICY TO: Director of Field Education
+ORIGIN OF POLICY: Academic Affairs QUESTIONS REGARDING POLICY TO: Director of Field Education

 RESPONSIBILITY PROCEDURE Director of Field Education 1.
-Notifies student advisor and MSW Director, providing a summary report of unsuccessful interviews and actions taken.
-Director of Field Education 2.
-Contacts all parties (student, field education staff representative(s), faculty advisor, MSW Director) to inform of unsuccessful interviews.3.
-Schedules a mutually agreed upon time for the review meeting.
-Representative(s) from the Field Education Staff (MSW Director, and advisor may attend at their discretion.)
-4. Meets to discuss the circumstances of the unsuccessful interviews, and to obtain student feedback.
-Once the review meeting is complete the student will be excused from the room.
+Notifies student advisor and MSW Director, providing or Assistant Director of a summary report of unsuccessful interviews and actions Field Education taken.
+Director of Field Education or Assistant Director of Field Education 2.
+Contacts all parties (student, field education and student services representative(s), faculty advisor, MSW Director) to schedule a mutually agreed upon time for the review meeting.
+3. The student is informed that they may bring one support person to the meeting.
+The support person is not an active participant in the meeting.
+Students may not bring an attorney to represent them, and if they do so, the meeting will be cancelled and the student and attorney will be referred to the SUNY Office of General Counsel.
+Representative(s) from the Field Education Staff, MSW Director, Student Services Representative (Advisor may attend at their 4.
+Meets to discuss the circumstances of the unsuccessful interviews, and to obtain student feedback.
+Once the review meeting is complete, the student will be excused from the room. discretion.)
 5. Makes a determination, based on the information gathered, whether student will or will not have the option to be sent on another placement interview.
-If it is determined that the student will be allowed to interview, a plan of action, including recommendations and steps that should be taken by the student, will be formulated.
-Placement is generally deferred by one semester.
-If it is determined that the student will be not be allowed to interview, a plan of action and recommendations are formulated.
-6. Notifies student in person or by phone of determination and discusses consequences of decision within 30 days.

-Appendix I

-MSW Program Director 7.
-If a determination is made to not allow student to interview, sends written notification of this determination to student within 30 days, detailing the plan of action and recommendations discussed at review meeting, including steps that will be taken by the school (i.e. either #8 or #9 or #10), as well as steps that should be taken by the student.
-8. If a student receives a "U" grade, the "Field Failure" policy will then be followed.
-See Field Manual.
-9. If a decision is made that a student cannot go into field because of unethical, dangerous, or extremely inappropriate behavior, Field Staff will file a grievance with the SSW Committee on Students.
-10. If student impairment is identified as a concern, Field Staff will refer the case to SSW Impairment Committee.
-Student 11.
-Can file an appeal with the SSW Committee on Students.
-Director of Field Education 12.
-If a determination is made to allow student to interview, sends notification letter to student within 30 days, detailing recommendations discussed at review meeting, including steps that should be taken by the student, with a cc to appropriate field education staff.
-Field Education staff member responsible for the placement process (either Field Education Associate or Senior Field Education Associate, or Off-campus Coordinators) 13.
-Contacts student to set up a meeting to discuss the interview process if student is given the option to interview.
-14. Discusses with student written recommendations detailed at the review meeting before arranging placement interview.
-15. Notifies student of a placement where he/she can interview based on the assessed needs of the student.
+6. If it is determined that the student will be allowed to interview, a plan of action, including recommendations and steps that should be taken by the student, will be formulated.
+Placement is generally deferred by at least one semester.
+7. If student impairment is identified as a concern, Field Faculty or Staff will send a written request for review to the SSW Impairment Committee, and notifies the student within five academic days via email.
+The interview process is delayed until the Impairment Process is complete.
+MSW Program Director 8.
+If a determination is made to not allow the student to interview and proceed in field due to unethical, dangerous, or extremely inappropriate behavior, the MSW Director will dismiss the student from the program.
+9. The MSW Director sends written notification of this determination to student via email within 30 calendar days.
+Student 10 Can file a grievance with the SSW Committee on Students (if criteria outlined in the Student Handbook are met).
+11. Can voluntarily withdraw from the program at any time.
+12. Can appeal their dismissal from the School of Social Work to the Dean.
+The process for requesting reinstatement that is outlined in the Student Handbook is followed.
+Director of Field Education or Assistant Director of Field Education 13.
+If a determination is made to allow student to interview, sends notification letter to student within 30 calendar days, detailing recommendations discussed at review meeting, including steps that should be taken by the student, with a cc to appropriate field education faculty and staff.
+Field Education staff member responsible for the placement process 14.
+Contacts student to set up a meeting to discuss the interview process 15.
+Discusses with student written recommendations detailed at the review meeting before arranging placement interview.
+16. Notifies student of a placement where he/she can interview based on the assessed needs of the student.
 If an advanced year student, his/her preferences around practice areas will be also considered.
-16. The original choice process will not be repeated.
+17. The original choice process will not be repeated.

-Appendix I